-- Get vaccinated if eligible and supplies are available (this is recommended but not required).
-All of our staff will have received a complete COVID-19 vaccination. - Isolate at home for 7 days before the start of their camp session.
+- Get vaccinated.
+Vaccines have been proven to reduce serious illness or death.(this is recommended but not required).
+All of our staff will have received a complete COVID-19 vaccination. - Avoid contact with others indoors for 5 days before the start of their camp session.
 During this time, you will be expected to complete a temperature and symptom check and record it on a form provided by us.
-This is the best way to ensure that your camper's COVID-19 PCR test is negative.
-Fully vaccinated campers (at least 2 weeks after their second shot) may choose to isolate only for the 3 days after their covid test is collected.
-You will need to provide this form before your camper boards the bus or may leave the car when dropped off at camp. - During the home isolation period, campers should only be in public for necessary medical appointments, schooling, and day care if necessary.
-If meeting with someone outside of the home, they should do so outside and distanced, with masks.
+This is the best way to ensure that your camper's COVID-19 test is negative.
+You will need to provide this form before your camper boards the bus or leave the car when dropped off at camp. - During this 5 day period, campers should only be in indoor public places for medical appointments, schooling, and day care if necessary.
+If meeting with others, it's best to be outside and distanced.
 If another individual in the camper's home works outside of the home, they should distance as much as possible to reduce exposure.